Using Cruit Navigating Your Journey

 The biggest career mistake today is only thinking about growth when there is an emergency.
 Most people manage their work lives like a broken GPS—they only look at the map when they are lost, unhappy, or unemployed.
 This way of reacting treats your experience like a fixed list of things to do, based on the old idea that if you just keep going in a straight line, good things will happen.
 It makes your talent something a company can use up and throw away, waiting for someone else's approval to change.

 The time of staying at one company for many years is over.
 We are in the Adaptive Era, where staying in the same field for a long time is actually risky.
+According to Harvard Business Review research covering 70 million U.S. job transitions, the useful life of a technical skill has dropped from roughly ten years in the 1980s to just four years today, with projections suggesting it will fall below two years soon.
 Industries and technology change faster than schools can teach new things.
 If your career plan isn't always changing, it is getting worse.
 You can't just plan for the person you are now; you need to build for the version of yourself that the future market will need.

 The new way to be successful is by building Professional Equity.
 This isn't about your current job title; it's about having proof that you can quickly adjust to new situations.
-By switching from a fixed plan to a strategy that lives and breathes, you stop trying to find security and start creating it for yourself.
-Growth isn't something a company gives you; it's an asset you create by taking full control of where you are going.
+Switching from a fixed plan to a strategy that lives and breathes creates security rather than waiting for it.
+Growth is not something a company gives you.
+It is an asset you build when you take full control of where you are going.

 How Career Growth Has Changed: From Fixed to Flexible